-Sandwiched between posh Woodley Park to the north and stylish Dupont Circle to the south, Adams Morgan is gritty and entertaining and about as close as you’re gonna get to the BoHo of SoHo.
+Sandwiched between posh Woodley Park to the north and stylish Dupont Circle to the washington dc, Adams Morgan is gritty and entertaining and about as close as you’re gonna get to the BoHo of SoHo.
 Its eateries serve up Korean, Middle Eastern and Belgian, Ethiopian, Mexican, and Japanese cuisine at local faves like Donburi and Izakaya Seki.
 Wise imbibers take a stroll down 18th Street after dinner for a sip of whiskey at Bourbon or its sister, Jack Rose Dining Saloon.
 Oh, and never forget; a little Rebellion never hurt anybody.

 Adams Morgan, Washington, DC USA

 The rainbow architecture of Adams Morgan/© Ted Eytan/ Flickr